tkeller/angular-seed/README.md

 # angular-seed with preProcessors - HAML, CoffeeScript, SASS, SCSS, LESS, Stylus

-I created this fork of Angularjs because I've been enjoying finding excuses to play with this awesome framework.
-But I found myself constantly doing the same setup each time.

 This version of angular-seed provides seed files for: [HAML](http://haml.info/), [CoffeeScript](http://coffeescript.org/), [SASS](http://sass-lang.com/), [SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/) and [Stylus](http://learnboost.github.com/stylus/).

 Each seed file can be removed if you don't want to use them.
-Keep the version of CSS preProcessor you like to use, delete the rest.
+Keep the version of the CSS preProcessor you like to use, delete the rest.
 Delete HAML folders or CoffeeScript if its not your thing.
 Totally up to you.

 * If you don't want to use CoffeeScript, make sure to replace js files with the duplicates in js/_originals.
 That way you don't have to deal with function wrappers.

 ### What's different

-Each folder has an additional folder called 'pre'.
-Inside is the respective preProcessor you might want to use with the project.
+Each section has an additional folder named 'pre'.
+Inside, is a respective preProcessor you might want to use with the project.

-That includes:
+Including:

 * **_pre** - This includes a HAML version of index.html.
 * **partials/_pre** - Starter HAML files for both partials.